josmar-crwdstffng/angular/aio/content/guide/dependency-injection.md

 Injecting services results in making them visible to a component.

-To inject a dependency in a component's `constructor()`, supply a constructor argument with the dependency type.
+To inject a dependency in the `constructor()` of a component, supply a constructor argument with the dependency type.
 The following example specifies the `HeroService` in the `HeroListComponent` constructor.
 The type of `heroService` is `HeroService`.